 If you are in Connected Courses, we will be getting to the “how to I make these” at the end of the course, in unit 6.
 So hang on tight.
 If you want to try and follow Kim’s lead, I sent her to my series of Feed WordPress 101 posts.

-The post "Seeking Syndicated / Distributed / Connected Course Examples" was originally assembled from spare parts of a 1957 Chevy at CogDogBlog (http://cogdogblog.com/2014/09/seeking-syndicated/) on September 9, 2014.
+The post "Seeking Syndicated / Distributed / Connected Course Examples" was originally scraped from the bottom of the pickel barrel at CogDogBlog (http://cogdogblog.com/2014/09/seeking-syndicated/) on September 9, 2014.